AD-Wright/DWS-linux/README.md

 # DWS-linux
 Defcon Warning System desktop app: for Linux!

+#### Note of Caution:
+Due to the ongoing state of change at Twitter (currently called X), consistently getting a Twitter feed into RSS format has proved difficult.
+The feed link I provide may not always be up-to-date or even in working order.
+If you have a suggestion for a better source please feel free to mention it in an issue.
+I will try to resolve the issues that come up, but I am anticipating an implosion that makes the Twitter feature no longer necessary.
+In that case it will be removed.
+However, note that the defcon status does not depend on Twitter and should always be operational.

+#### What is DWS-linux?

 This repository provides a simple shell script to generate a icon in the system tray that displays the current defcon status, as determined by [The Defcon Warning System](https://defconwarningsystem.com/).
 By default, notifications are also generated each time the defcon status changes, and whenever a new tweet is posted on the [DEFCONWSALERTS](https://twitter.com/DEFCONWSALERTS) Twitter page.
 The update interval, as well as notification preferences, can be set in the "User Configuration" section of `DWS-linux.sh`.
 Twitter checks can be disabled, and in fact the tray icon can be disabled as well, leaving a "headless" version with just the notification pop-ups.
 This headless version only has `notify-send` and `wget` as dependencies, so if you have issues with `yad` you can still have some functionality.

 In the interest of full disclosure, since Twitter has disabled the rss feed option, the solution I found involved hosting my own rss feed at [defcon.ironeagl.com](https://defcon.ironeagl.com/dws-linux.xml).
 I use a slightly modified version of [twitter2rss](https://github.com/n0madic/twitter2rss) that has a caching time of 1 minute to enable reasonable update speed.
 If you dislike this, you can disable the twitter feature entirely in the DWS-linux.sh config section, or change the url to an rss feed of your liking in the twitter.sh config section.